-A man boasted that he could whip anybody on his street.
-No one challenged him.
-Then he boasted that he could whip anybody in the neighborhood.
-No one challenged him.
-Finally he took out ads in several regional papers, ads boasting that he could whip anybody in the state.
-A few days later he showed up to his friend’s house with two black eyes and bruises all over his face.
+A man boasted that he could whip anybody on his street, but no one took him up on his boast.
+Then he boasted that he could whip anybody in the neighborhood, but no one challenged him on that, either.
+Finally, he took out ads in several regional papers, ads boasting that he could whip anybody in the state.
+A few days later he showed up at his friend’s house with two black eyes and bruises all over his face.
 The friend asked, “What happened to you?”
 The man answered, “I took on too much territory.”

-Folks, if we aren’t careful, we too can overextend ourselves.
+Folks, if we aren’t careful, we all can take on more territory than is in God’s will for our lives.
+We can overextend ourselves.
 We can try to do too much.
 We can get too many things going at once.
 We can run ourselves ragged.
-We can take on more territory than is in God’s will for our lives.

-So my advice to you is: Take a long, hard look at your life and ask God if what all you are doing is His will.
-Be open-minded about His answer too.
-It could well be that some of the things you are knocking yourself out over aren’t in His plan for your life anyway.
+So, my advice to you is: Take a long, hard look at your life and ask God if everything you are doing is His will.
+And then be open minded about His answer.
+It could well be that some of the things you are knocking yourself out over aren’t even in His plan for your life.
 Remember those famous words from Jesus:

 Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.
 (N.K.J.V.)